jeonghoonkang/BerePi/README.md

     - if you want to install Ubuntu 64-bit, follow the instruction, it needs 8G sd card.

 #### Wireless Sensor Network (WSN) using RaspberryPi
 You can connect wireless sensors to your cyber space easily, just trying to add BerePi module sensor, to your RaspberryPi.
-Additionally, BerePi provides SSD storage which gives fast access spped and large storage with cloud computing capability.
+Additionally, BerePi provides PCI-e and SSD storage which gives fast access spped and large storage with cloud computing capability.
 BerePi project supports open software which using BerePi hardware modules.
   - Self Data Machine
   - ![image](https://github.com/jeonghoonkang/BerePi/assets/4180063/1f27193c-0f7f-40af-9641-17bc1f993adb)